mennodehaas/docker-mendix-opencv/README.md

 # Docker Mendix OpenCV
-Build the OpenCV library with Java bindings on the mendix/rootfs Docker image.
+Build the OpenCV (Open Source Computer Vision) library with Java bindings on the mendix/rootfs Docker image.

 ## Usage
 To build image: